Personal computer: Pocket PC

-Palmtop and handheld computers
+Palmtop and handheld PCs

 Palmtop PCs were miniature pocket-sized computers running DOS that first came about in the late 1980s, typically in a clamshell form factor with a keyboard.
 Non-x86 based devices were often called palmtop computers, examples being Psion Series 3.
 In later years a hardware specification called Handheld PC was later released by Microsoft that run the Windows CE operating system.

 Hardware

 Computer hardware is a comprehensive term for all physical and tangible parts of a computer, as distinguished from the data it contains or operates on, and the software that provides instructions for the hardware to accomplish tasks.
 Some sub-systems of a personal computer may contain processors that run a fixed program, or firmware, such as a keyboard controller.
 Firmware usually is not changed by the end user of the personal computer.

 Most 2010s and 2020s-era personal computers require users only to plug in the power supply, monitor, and other cables.
-A typical desktop computer consists of a computer case (or "tower"), a metal chassis that holds the power supply, motherboard, a storage device such as a hard disk drive or solid-state drive, and often an optical disc drive.
+A typical desktop computer consists of a computer case (or tower), a metal chassis that holds the power supply, motherboard, a storage device such as a hard disk drive or solid-state drive, and often an optical disc drive.
 Most towers have empty space where users can add additional components.
 External devices such as a computer monitor or visual display unit, keyboard, and a pointing device (mouse) are usually found in a personal computer.

 The motherboard connects all processor, memory and peripheral devices together.
 The RAM, graphics card and processor are in most cases mounted directly onto the motherboard.
 The central processing unit (microprocessor chip) plugs into a CPU socket, while the ram modules plug into corresponding ram sockets.
-Some motherboards have the video display adapter, sound and other peripherals integrated onto the motherboard, while others use expansion slots for graphics cards, network cards, or other I/O devices.
+Some motherboards have the video display adapter, sound and other peripherals integrated onto the motherboard, while others use expansion slots for graphics cards, network cards, or other input/output devices.
 The graphics card or sound card may employ a break out box to keep the analog parts away from the electromagnetic radiation inside the computer case.
 Disk drives, which provide mass storage, are connected to the motherboard with one cable, and to the power supply through another cable.
 Usually, disk drives are mounted in the same case as the motherboard; expansion chassis are also made for additional disk storage.